 I’m not much of a junk food eater but I love my cheat days so I had to cut those things out of my diet and save it for the holidays or special occasions.
-Also, alcohol is a trigger especially the surgery ones.
-That wasn't a real problem for me either because I only drink on the weekends and my choice of beverages are dirty martinis, skinny margaritas and plenty of water.
+Also, alcohol is a trigger, especially the surgery cocktails.
+That wasn't a real problem for me either because I only drink on the weekends and my choice of beverages are dirty martinis, skinny margaritas, and plenty of water.
 I did, however, cut back on my consumption.
 Also carbs in chips and mostly anything made of flour.
-When I’m not doing the 6-8 months no meat, sugar and carbs diet; I love my tortillas, chips, pasta and so on but even though I never binged on those, I had to cut back on them as well.
-I replaced them with whole foods like plant-based all-natural healthy foods containing soy like tofu, hummus, flax seeds and anything that includes soy isoflavones.
+When I’m not doing the 6-8 months no meat, sugar, and carbs diet; I love my tortillas, chips, pasta, and so on but even though I never binged on those, I had to cut back on them as well.
+I replaced them with whole foods like plant-based all-natural healthy foods containing soy like tofu, hummus, flax seeds, and anything that includes soy isoflavones.
 According to WebMD, soy products may be a sensible alternative to HRT drugs and are the safest according to research and studies.
 Many soy products are being marketed as nutritional fire extinguishers and again is a non-drug approach to managing menopausal symptoms.

-Another alternative for me is all-natural supplements such as Black Cohosh, Maca, Soy Isoflavones and Estroven Complete Menopause Relief and one surprise I found that works best for me is oral antihistamines used for allergies that contain Loratadine and Pseudoephedrine.
+Another alternative for me is all-natural supplements such as Black Cohosh, Maca, Soy Isoflavones, and Estroven Complete Menopause Relief and one surprise I found that works best for me is oral antihistamines used for allergies that contain Loratadine and Pseudoephedrine.
 It helps my hot flashes and I only take them on the weekends.
-Lastly, the stress I had to cut the unnecessary stress out of my life, people, places and things and I try to choose my battles wisely because when I was sad, mad or depressed it brought on my hot flashes and caused my energy levels to be very low.
+Lastly, the stress I had to cut the unnecessary stress out of my life, people, places, and things and I try to choose my battles wisely because when I was sad, mad, or depressed it brought on hot flashes and caused my energy levels to be very low.

-I suffer from depression mostly all my life so for someone like me, it’s important to sleep well, stay focused, positive, prayed up and most importantly take care of myself and put myself first.
-The things I’ve mentioned above helps me to keep my symptoms under control, it doesn't make them go away completely.
+I suffer from depression mostly all my life so for someone like me, it’s important to sleep well, stay focused, positive, prayed up, and most importantly take care of myself and put myself first.
+The things I’ve mentioned above help me to keep my symptoms under control, it doesn't make them go away completely.

 I do feel way better than I did when I first was diagnosed however, every day is still a battle and I will continue to keep fighting this until I’m back to normal, whatever that normal may be.
 Please see below some information that I've compiled on how to control menopausal symptoms.
 Women Empowering Women!!